This article was updated on June 5, 2018.

 Recruiting veterans is becoming a priority HR initiative for many organizations.
-The Bureau of Labor Statistics reports there were 21.2 million veterans in the U.S. in 2015, approximately 9 percent of the population.
-According to IndustryWeek, an unprecedented 1.5 million veterans are expected to enter the civilian workforce in the next three to five years.
+The Bureau of Labor Statistics reports there were 20.4 million veterans in the U.S. in 2017, approximately 8 percent of the population.
+According to IndustryWeek, 1.5 million veterans are expected to enter the civilian workforce between 2019 and 2021.

 Here are 5 ways HR leaders can prepare to hire veterans.

 SHRM reports that successful programs to hire veterans often start with support from top executives.
 HR leadership can set the tone by articulating the case for hiring veterans and getting approval across the C-suite.
 Identifying internal champions can help veteran hiring initiatives gain traction and remain a sustainable part of the recruitment process.

 2. Invest in Educating Recruiters About Military Culture

 Veterans face unique challenges entering the workplace.
 For example, to best integrate veteran hires, businesses may need to adjust language and culture, manage salary expectations, adjust for workforce age shifts and update the business brand to capture its veteran focus, says a Society for Human Resource Management report on military hiring.

 Help recruiters understand military culture, job titles and communication styles.
 Familiarize them with tools such as O*Net OnLine — which provides a database that will clarify roles and responsibilities for any military title listed on a resume.
 And arm recruiters with practical skills for writing job descriptions, evaluating resumes and interacting with candidates in a way that's military friendly.